 In March and April of 2012, the Zurich-Basel Plant Science Center (PSC) organised a course on "Evidence-Based Policy-Making" as part of its Ph.D. program in plant sciences and policy.
 Holger Gerdes, Fellow at Ecologic Institute, supervised a group of Ph.D. students.
 A case study is available for download.

 After a first course on "Evidence-Based Policy-Making" in 2010, the specific objective of this year's course was to gain knowledge about instruments to communicate scientific research to policy-makers.
-The Ph.D. students enrolled in the course had to develop policy briefs on selected topics and discuss them with policy-makers.
+The Ph.D. students enrolled in the course developed policy briefs on selected topics and discussed them with policy-makers.

 Holger Gerdes developed and supervised a case study on the valuation of natural capital.
 The case study introduced the concepts underlying the economic valuation of natural resources.
-By applying the concepts and methods presented in the TEEB study on a specific environmental problem, the Ph.D. students had to assess the potential of environmental valuations to inform policy-making at the local level.
-Their assignment was to formulate a policy brief on "The Value of Natural Capital" [pdf, 500 kB, English] and to interview policy-makers with the aim of analyzing their receptiveness in regard to environmental valuation.
+By applying the concepts and methods presented in the TEEB study on a specific environmental problem, the Ph.D. students assessed the potential of environmental valuations to inform policy-making at the local level.
+Their assignment was to formulate a policy brief on "The Value of Natural Capital" [pdf, 500 kB, English] and to interview policy-makers with the aim of analyzing their receptiveness in regard to environmental valuations.

 The specific objectives of the case study were:

 - to learn about available methods for valuing natural resources and the relevance of such methods for environmental policy-making;